sahilhadke/optimal-move/README.md

 ## Limitations

 * The extension only works on chess.com.
-* The extension does not support all types of chess games (e.g. blitz, bullet).
 * The extension does not support all chess variants (e.g. chess960, crazyhouse).
 * The extension does not support analysis of games that are not currently in progress.

-## Known issues

-* The extension may not work properly if the game is paused or if the user is not logged in.
-* The extension may not work properly if the game is not in the standard algebraic notation (e.g. if the game is in a different language).

-## Development

-The extension is written in HTML, CSS, and JavaScript.
-The code is hosted on GitHub and can be modified and redistributed under the MIT license.

-## License

-The extension is licensed under the MIT license.
-See the LICENSE file for more information.

 ## Acknowledgments